-The Department of Human Services website contains information on Medicare billing and claiming options.
-Please visit the Department of Human Services website for further information.
+The Services Australia website contains information on Medicare billing and claiming options.
+Please visit the Services Australia website for further information.

 Bulk billing

 Under the Health Insurance Act 1973, a bulk billing facility for professional services is available to all persons in Australia who are eligible for a benefit under the Medicare program.
 If a practitioner bulk bills for a service the practitioner undertakes to accept the relevant Medicare benefit as full payment for the service.
 Additional charges for that service cannot be raised.
 This includes but is not limited to: